Who is an Employer?

 When an employer fails to pay the NIS contributions within the prescribed time, he/she is liable to pay a surcharge of 10% of the total contributions payable.
 For every month or part of a month that the contribution payment remains outstanding a further 1% compound interest is charged.

 Where an employee works under the general control and management of a person other than his immediate employer, that person (principal employer) is regarded as the employer liable to pay the contributions.
 The immediate employer is expected to furnish the principal employer with particulars of the employees’ wages/salaries to enable the principal employer to comply with the provisions of the NIS Act and Regulations.

 - It is illegal for any employer to recover the employer’s part of the contribution from the employee.
-This constitutes an offence under the National Insurance Act.
+This constitutes an offense under the National Insurance Act.